Question/Answer Information for 1st Time Guide Applicants

 If I am a nonresident applicant how will I have my fingerprints taken?

-You do not have to go to a fingerprint center in Maine but you must register and pay to get a confirmation number, as a non-resident guide applicant, by going to https://me.ibtfingerprint.com (the Identogo Website) to print blank fingerprint cards out.
-You may have your fingerprints taken manually at a local police department or a state police agency in your home state by making an appointment there and bringing your fingerprint cards with you.
+You do not have to go to a fingerprint center in Maine but you must register and pay to get a confirmation number, as a non-resident guide applicant, by going to https://me.ibtfingerprint.com (the Identogo Website).
+Next, go to the following website to print blank fingerprint cards out: https://www.fbi.gov/file-repository/standard-fingerprint-form-fd-258-1.pdf/view Then make an appointment with a local police department or a state police agency in your home state, bring the fingerprint cards there to have your fingerprints taken manually.
 Once you have the fingerprints taken you must mail the fingerprint cards yourself, to the address provided on the IdentoGO website (this is shown at the time of registration).
 Call 1-855-667-7422 if you have additional questions.

 How will I know if I passed my CHRC?
 Persons who do not meet the requirements of the CHRC will receive a letter denying their guide license application with instructions on how they may appeal the decision.
 Persons who pass the criminal history records check will receive a confirmation letter regarding their guide license application and how to proceed to the next step.